boostorg/redis/README.md

 #### Transactions

-To read responses to transactions we have to observe that Redis queues transaction commands as they arrive and then, when the `EXEC` command arrives, sends the responses back to the user as elements of an array.
+To read responses to transactions we have to observe that Redis will queue its commands and send their responses to the user as elements of an array, after the `EXEC` command comes.
 For example, to read the response to the this request

 ```cpp
 db.send("MULTI");